trapexit/mergerfs/README.md

 | epmfs (existing path, most free space) | If the path exists in multiple locations use the one with the most free space.
 Otherwise fall back to mfs. |
 | rand (random) | Pick an existing destination at random. |

+#### readdir ####

+[readdir](http://linux.die.net/man/3/readdir) is very different from most functions in this realm.
+It certainly could have it's own set of policies to tweak its behavior.
+At this time it provides a simple `first found` merging of directories and file found.
+That is: only the first file or directory found for a directory is returned.

+It could be extended to offer the ability to see all files found.
+Perhaps concatinating `#` and a number to the name.
+But to really be useful you'd need to be able to access them which would complicate file lookup.

 #### statvfs ####

-It normalizes the source drives based on the fragment size and sums the number of adjusted blocks and inodes.
+[statvfs](http://linux.die.net/man/2/statvfs) normalizes the source drives based on the fragment size and sums the number of adjusted blocks and inodes.
 This means you will see the combined space of all sources.
 Total, used, and free.
 The sources however are dedupped based on the drive so multiple points on the same drive will not result in double counting it's space.

-**NOTE:** create is really a search for existence and then create.
-The 'search' policy applies to the first part.
-If the [dirname](http://linux.die.net/man/3/dirname) of the full path is not found to exist [ENOENT](http://linux.die.net/man/3/errno) is returned.
+**NOTE:** Since we can not (easily) replicate the atomicity of an `mkdir` or `mknod` without side effects those calls will first do a scan to see if the file exists and then attempts a create.
+This means there is a slight race condition.
+Worse case you'd end up with the directory or file on more than one mount.

 # BUILDING